Learn to write real-time event-driven applications

 - Analyze real-rime application performance through the use of statistics

-Prerequisites: Completion of ECE-40097 Embedded Controller Programming for Real-Time Systems required.
+Prerequisites: Completion of ECE-40097 Embedded Controller Programming for Real-Time Systems or equivalent knowledge and experience.

-Next Step: Upon completion of this class, consider enrolling in other courses in the Embedded Computer Engineering certificate program.
+Next Step: Upon completion of this class, consider enrolling in other courses in the Embedded Systems Engineering certificate program.

 Contact: For more information about this course, please email firstname.lastname@example.org